 The Basque Language Service is part of the Department of Education in the Government of Navarre.
 It promotes Basque language and culture in the educational environment, and is responsible for the administration of the tests in Navarre since 1985, as well as for the production of Basque language learning materials and teacher training courses.
 EGA Official Committee is in charge of the certification of communicative competence.
 It approves the procedures to be followed for the test construction, administration, marking, and communication, publishes materials and answers users’ questions.

-The Generalitat de Catalunya, part of the Ministry of Culture, and its Linguistic Resources Department is responsible for Catalan courses for adults and teachers, and also sets and administers the examinations leading to the Certificates of Catalan Language.
-It implements its examination policy through two official bodies, the General Directorate for Language Policy (within Catalonia), and the Institut Ramon Llull (outside the Catalan-speaking area).
-The Institut Ramon Llull is a consortium, the major member of which is the Generalitat de Catalunya, which promotes the study and teaching of the Catalan language in universities and other learning centres around the world.
-The Institute is responsible for assessing and certificating students’ knowledge of Catalan as a second language outside the Catalan-speaking area.
-For more information, visit www.llengua.cat and www.llull.cat
+The Generalitat de Catalunya has, amongst their language policy objectives, a system of testing and certification in the Catalan language by means of examinations.
+It implements its examination policy through two official bodies: the General Directorate for Language Policy, as part of Ministry of Culture within Catalonia, and the Institut Ramon Llull outside the Catalan-speaking area.
+The General Directorate is also responsible for developing programs of Catalan courses for adults and establishing appropriate tools for the learning and use of Catalan.
+The Institut Ramon Llull, in turn, is a consortium, the major member of which is the Generalitat de Catalunya, which promotes the study and teaching of the Catalan language in universities and other learning centres around the world.
+The Institute is responsible for assessing and providing certification of students’ knowledge of Catalan outside the Catalan-speaking area.
+For more information, visit www.llengua.cat and www.llull.cat or contact Àngels Guerrero Nàjar via email address: email@example.com

 Within Charles University, Prague, the Institute for Language and Preparatory Studies (ILPS) provides Czech language instruction and testing for foreigners through language courses, distance learning, research, and professional activities such as writing textbooks and teacher training.
 The Czech Language Certificate Exam, provided by ILPS, is designed not only for Charles University students, but also for all foreigners age 16 and over who want or need to prove their level of competence in the Czech language, and is recognized by most Czech and foreign employers and by some universities and colleges.
 For more information, visit http://www.cuni.cz (Charles University) or http://ujop.cuni.cz (Institute for Language and Preparatory Studies)

-The Certificaat Nederlands als Vreemde Taal (CNaVT), or Dutch as a Foreign Language Certificate, is a government-subsidised non-profit organisation affiliated with the Catholic University of Leuven in Belgium and the University of Amsterdam in the Netherlands.
-CNaVT operates under the auspices of the Nederlandse Taalunie, which aims to strengthen the international position of the Dutch language by creating an infrastructure for a joint language policy, and by integrating the Dutch speaking people in the Netherlands with the Dutch speaking (Flemish) community in Belgium.
+The Certificaat Nederlands als Vreemde Taal (CNaVT), or Dutch as a Foreign Language Certificate, is a government-subsidised non-profit organisation affiliated with the KU Leuven - University of Leuven in Belgium.
+CNaVT operates under the auspices of the Nederlandse Taalunie, which aims to strengthen the international position of the Dutch language by creating an infrastructure for a joint language policy, and by integrating the Dutch speaking people in the Netherlands and Suriname with the Dutch speaking (Flemish) community in Belgium.
 Within this framework, CNaVT designs and develops proficiency tests in Dutch as a foreign language, develops and maintains a databank of tests and test tasks for use by teachers of Dutch as a foreign language, and conducts research to provide these tests with a scientific basis.
 For more information, visit www.cnavt.org

 For more information, please visit www.cambridgeenglish.org/

 Trinity College London is a registered charity offering examinations and teaching qualifications in ESOL and TESOL, and also in music, speech and drama within the United Kingdom, across Europe and worldwide.
-For more information, visit www.trinitycollege.co.uk
+For more information, visit http://www.trinitycollege.com/.
+Or contact Cathy Taylor: Cathy.firstname.lastname@example.org

 The Foundation INNOVE offers Estonian language examinations designed for candidates who have graduated from non-Estonian General Schools and who wish to work in Estonia or gain Estonian citizenship.
 Four levels of language examination are offered free of charge.
 For more information, visit www.innove.ee